What should I do if my visa is expiring soon?

 Different visa types have different renewal and extension processes

-Remaining in Australia after your visa expires can have serious legal consequences
+Remaining in Australia after a visa expires may be associated with a range of legal consequences.

 Common situations